divyam-jha123/Blogify/README.md

 - **Browse feed** — Homepage shows all blogs sorted by newest first
 - **View single blog** — Click a post to read the full content and see author info
 - **Image uploads** — Cover images uploaded to Cloudinary and served via CDN
+- **GitHub Integration** — Quick access to the repository via the navigation bar

 ## Tech Stack